LB01 Label Positioning

 Another Label

-Priority 2: labelCallback (if no labelMember)
+labelCallback (when no labelMember)

 Computed: Fallback 2

-Without either property: defaults to "Option 1", "Option 2", etc.
+Without either: defaults to "Option 1", "Option 2", etc.

 Code